Robot Carnival: Release

 The OVA was released in Japan on VHS and LaserDisc on July 21, 1987, through JVC.
 In the United States, Streamline Pictures producers Carl Macek and Jerry Beck, the latter an animation historian, licensed the OVA and gave it a theatrical premiere in Portland, Oregon on January 25, 1991, with a home video release later in December.

-A limited-edition Region 2 DVD of Robot Carnival was released in Japan through Beam Entertainment in November 2000.
-A Region 1 DVD of Robot Carnival was released in the United States by Discotek Media in 2015 and a Blu-ray was released in 2018 and a Ultra HD Blu-ray in 2021.
+A limited-edition Region 2 DVD of Robot Carnival was released in Japan through Beam Entertainment on November 25, 2000.
+A Region 1 DVD of Robot Carnival was released in the United States by Discotek Media on September 1, 2015 and a Blu-ray was released on March 27, 2018 and a Ultra HD Blu-ray on December 28, 2021.

 Streamline Pictures English dub

 The script for the English-dubbed version of "A Tale of Two Robots" is slightly different from the original Japanese version and even adds a few lines that are not present in the original version.
 In addition, a passing reference to Japan's 1854 opening to foreign trade is removed and the foreign antagonist's English dialogue is re-recorded.

-Some versions of the English-dub of the release by Streamline Pictures shuffled the order of the segments and modified the "Ending" segment by removing the still images of the "Robot Carnival," placing the two animated segments next to each other, and placing all of the credits at the very end of the OVA.
+Some versions of the English-dub of the release by Streamline Pictures shuffled the order of the segments and modified the "Ending" segment by removing the still images of the "Robot Carnival", placing the two animated segments next to each other, and placing all of the credits at the very end of the OVA.
 The still images of the "Robot Carnival" were most likely removed due to Streamline's practice of removing all onscreen kanji from their anime releases in order to "Americanize" them.
-Carl Macek stated with certainty that the reason for the "shuffling of segments" was due to considerations regarding the theatrical exploitation of the OVA.
+Carl Macek stated that the reason for the "shuffling of segments" was due to considerations regarding the theatrical exploitation of the OVA.

 The various segments were received separately and then subsequently assembled to fill out 2000 ft reels.
 In order to keep the actual distribution of the theatrical release in a manageable state, the segments were arranged to minimize reel changes – otherwise, it would have required additional reels (and therefore, additional reel changes) to keep the product in its original order and would have added to the cost of the distribution.
-The decision was mutually agreed upon between Streamline and APPP regarding the credit sequence and the use of still images – the original production company did not have the proper neutral closing credits required for international distribution available; therefore, it was mutually decided to create this new closing.
+The decision was mutually agreed upon between Streamline and A.P.P.P. regarding the credit sequence and the use of still images, as the original production company did not have the proper neutral closing credits required for international distribution available; therefore, it was mutually decided to create this new closing.